-The YBITS #2 and Cantilever Dismantling contract is dismantling the main cantilever truss and detour viaduct and will construct the new eastbound onramp and bicycle/pedestrian pathway to the bridge in its place.
+The YBITS #2 and Cantilever Dismantling contract is dismantling the main cantilever truss and detour viaduct and will construct the new eastbound on-ramp and bicycle/pedestrian pathway to the bridge in its place.
 The contract was awarded to California Engineering Contractors Inc/Silverado Contractors Inc. Joint Venture on November 28, 2012.
 Initial startup activities and submittals began in March 2013.
-Significant portions of the upper and lower roadway decks have been removed to lighten the span for dismantling.
-The main cantilever truss was cut into two independent east and west structures on April 2, 2014, and will be dismantled in pieces.
-Truss members are currently being removed.
+The main cantilever truss was cut into two independent east and west structures on April 2, 2014.
+Dismantling is proceeding simultaneously on both east and west structures along with the Yerba Buena Island detour structure.